Scientists say a meteor hit the earth 66 million years ago and wiped out most dinosaurs.

 The Empire strikes back

 The cover story of this week’s The Economist nails it: Facebook is an empire.
 That’s no metaphor.
-Facebook’s power and reach rivals that of the USA.
+The social network’s power and reach rivals that of the USA.

 Facebook has more inhabitants than China.
 It owns more souls than any religion.
 It makes more money than almost anything.
 It knows more about you than the CIA or any other spy agency in history.

 The numbers are daunting.
-Facebook has 1.6 billion users.
+There are 1.6 billion users.
 The Economist says around a billion of them use Facebook every day.
 On average they each spend 20 minutes at the site.

 As a result Facebook is the sixth largest company in the world.
 And it continues to grow.
 Founder Mark Zuckerberg isn’t done yet.